About us and the Church Building

 St. Aidan’s Presbyterian Church was opened in 1901, built with the support of a largely Scottish congregation.
 The construction is of Accrington brick and Westmorland slate with a spire and unusual flying buttresses.
 However the reason for the building’s later Grade 2 listing are the fine stained glass windows.

 In 1971 St. Aidan’s merged with Grosvenor Presbyterian Church (Withington) becoming Grosvenor St. Aidan’s.
 This was soon followed by the formation of the United Reformed Church, when the Presbyterian Church of England and the Congregational Church in England and Wales united, later being joined by the Churches of Christ and the Congregational Union of Scotland.
 However our members come from all sorts of backgrounds, Christian or not.
 In 1992 the church sanctuary was badly burned in an arson attack and extensive restoration was required and the opportunity was taken for some modernisation.
 In 2009 we changed our name to Didsbury United Reformed Church.
 Today’s challenge is to combine the best of our traditions and fine building with the needs of worship and witness in the 21st Century.

 The church is situated on the corner of Palatine Road and Parkfield Road South, the church building is just over 100 years old.
 The hall is some ten years older than the church building itself and lies behind the sanctuary.

-Sunday services are held at 10.45am each Sunday.
+Sunday services are held at 10.45am on 1st and 3rd Sunday.

 Communion is celebrated at the first service of each month as well as on special occasions and all are welcome.